Venus Flytrap Champions

 • Coastal Plain Conservation Group

-A team from the NASA DEVELOP program, in partnership with the North Carolina Botanical Garden and North Carolina Natural Heritage Program, used remote sensing data and population records to produce maps that predict where in the Venus flytraps’ historical range the plants might continue to grow best, and what sites in that range are most at risk for development.
-Results are informing seed-banking and reintroduction efforts and are helping to prioritize new sites for protection.
+A team from the NASA DEVELOP program, in partnership with the North Carolina Botanical Garden and N.C.
+Natural Heritage Program, used remote sensing data and population records to produce maps predicting where in the Venus flytraps’ historical range plants might continue to grow best, and what sites in that range are most at risk for development.
+Results are informing seed-banking and reintroduction efforts and helping to prioritize new sites for protection.
+Explore this fascinating STORY MAP.

 Think you might have Flytrap habitat on your land?
 Here's what to look for.